 First thesis and dissertation on communication between heterogeneous IBM and HP computers (1973, before computers from different manufacturers were able to communicate).

 First Computer Science graduate in Italy hired at the IBM Scientific Center in Pisa, Italy.

-Member of first group in Italy (RPCNET) to connect Italian universities through packet switching for file sharing, messaging, and remote login.
+Member of first research group in Italy (RPCNET project) to connect Italian universities through packet switching for file sharing, messaging, and remote login.
 (Work published at the Conference on “Dissemination of Information” sponsored by the IEEE and the ACM, in the republic of San Marino, 1976.)

 Member of first group to develop a peer-to-peer packet switching network and routers, alternative to the ARPA network, before the internet (IBM, Italy, 1977).

 First to develop macros allowing compilation of Intel 8086 code for an 8080 microprocessor.
 (IBM Technical Conference, Atlanta, GA, 1978)